“Cute, cool, and creepy”, is how I have been described by some folks.

-- Music, Art, and Noise /
+- Music, Art, and Zines

-- Videos, Movies, and Multi-Media /
+- Videos, Movies, and Multi-Media

-- Voice, Tapes, and Reed Trumpet /
+- Voice, Tapes, and Noise

 - Bass, Baritone, and other Guitars

-- Keyboards, Computers, and Custom-Made Instruments /
+- Keyboards, Computers, and Custom Instruments

 - Plunderphonics, Electronics and Junk Percussion

 I enjoy creating what I refer to as “Prog-Punk Noise-Rock”, a strange pastiche of styles tied together.
 I have collaborated with plenty of other artists over the years with wide degrees of proficiency in many genres.